Operator Benchmark · Profit margins

 Why margins vary so widely

-The 18-point spread between bottom-of-range and top-of-range operating margin is not market driven.
-Two operators with identical portfolios in similar markets routinely land 10 points apart on EBITDA.
+The wide spread between the weakest and strongest operators' margins is not market driven.
+Two operators with identical portfolios in similar markets routinely land many points apart on EBITDA.
 The drivers are internal.

 Commission realization, not commission rate